jbcannon/REU/assignments/research-poster.md

 #### References

-In a small area in the corner of your poster (approximately 5% of the area), please use consistent literature citations according to the conventions of your discipline, or refer to the Annotated Bibliography assignment for examples.
+In a small area in the corner of your poster (approximately 5% of the area), please use consistent literature citations according to the conventions of your discipline, or refer to the [Annotated Bibliography](annotated-bib.md) assignment for examples.
 Include at least 4 appropriate peer-reviewed references.

 ### Style and Organization

-Please see example posters in the Resources folder for previous examples of research posters.
-There are also examples of research posters of varying quality throughout the hallways of the campus buildings.
 Be sure your poster does not include large blocks of text (besides the abstract), and that all important information is easy to find.
 The poster should balance the use of photos, figures, and text, and guide the reader with proper headings.
 Text should be readable when printed (recommended font size of approximately 40 for body text using for 36” x 48” posters).
 Colors, fonts, and design elements (boxes, etc.) are recommend to help organize information, but keep their use minimal and professional.

 # Rubric